mcbosc/m2_api/README.md

 # Orlando Web Api

+Is a simple Mageto 2 module api that can insert/update/delete with there corresponding endpoint in a custom table

 ## Installation

 Simple clone the repo directly to your Magento root instalation to perfome the setup